6 Reasons Why You should target CAT before CETAnisha Mukhija

 6. Always better to target CAT than CET

 Out of a total of 650 students in IIMs, 150 CATKing Students secured their seats successfully.

 Out of a total of 120 students in JBIMS, 54 CATKing students secured their seats successfully.

 Some More Info on CAT & CET:

 Both CAT and CET are management entrance exams; test the skills of the students on the basis of which they will select in MBA Colleges.
 Although these 2 exams help students to get into colleges; they have a vast difference in the pattern and colleges that accept their scores.

 CAT is one of the toughest and competitive entrance examinations for getting admission into the management profession and studies.

-The CAT examination consists of 100 questions weighing 300 marks and there are 3 sections viz.
+The CAT exam consists of 100 questions weighing 300 marks and there are three sections vis.